Ethereum Adoption Statistics That Will Surprise You

 There are factors that affect the mass adoption of Ethereum:

-Competition: Alternative blockchain projects modeled after Ethereum have been established.
+Alternative blockchain projects modeled after Ethereum have been established.
 These take advantage of Ethereum’s shortcomings, especially the higher gas fees.
 The slow implementations of core aspects of the Ethereum, like sharding, make developers look at other alternatives such as Cardano and Avalanche for DeFi, gaming, and NFT projects.
+Its clear that projects like Cardano and Solana are eating into Ethereum’s market share.
+Currently, both projects have a cumulative market dominance of 3%.